zombieCraig/DartRPG/memory-bank/systemPatterns.md

 ### Repository Pattern
 The `GameProvider` acts as a repository for game data, handling:
 - Loading and saving games from/to persistent storage
-- CRUD operations for game entities (characters, locations, etc.)
+- CRUD operations for game entities (characters, locations, quests, etc.)
 - Managing the current game state

 ### Observer Pattern